dortania/OpenCore-Legacy-Patcher/docs/POST-INSTALL.md

 Grab the Kernel Debug Kit whose version is closest to the OS you installed and install it to the machine.

-:::details Macs and GPUs requiring KDK
+:::details Macs and GPUs requiring KDK (click to expand)

 GPUs:
 * Radeon HD 7000 series